Kadhale En Kadhale: Cast

+Production

+Bangalore-based Naveen made his acting debut through this film.
+He previously worked with PC Shekhar in his short films.
+Most of the actors except for Roma Asrani were from Karnataka.
+The film's title is based off the opening lyric of the song "En Kadhale" from Duet (1994).

 Soundtrack

 The film score and the soundtrack were composed by Prayog.
 The soundtrack, released in 2006, features 6 tracks with lyrics written by Na.
 Muthukumar.

 Reception

 Sify stated, "The film looks more like a play than a candy floss romance as it is told at leisurely pace that induces sleep.
 The script is too silly and lead actors have miles to go as far as acting goes".
-In contrast, another critic said, "Debutant director P.C.Sekhar has succeeded in giving a good entertainer in the form of Kadhale En Kadhale" and praised the performance of the lead actors.
+A critic from CineSouth wrote that "Debut making director has made a beautiful, refined love story without resorting to titillations and lusty overtones.
+While expressing appreciation for his good efforts, some things have to be pointed out too".